SAP-archive/karydia/docs/features.md

 of a secure-by-default cluster setup.

 The features currently supported are:
-1. Secure-by-default mouting of service account tokens
+1. Secure-by-default mounting of service account tokens
     - `change-default` sets `automountServiceAccountToken` of default ServiceAccounts to `false` when undefined
     - `change-all` sets `automountServiceAccountToken` of all ServiceAccounts to `false` when undefined
 2. Enforcing a seccomp policy